fmerg/pymerkle/docs/source/tree-object.rst

     >>>

-If raw-bytes mode is disabled, care must be taken so that provided records fall under the requested encoding type, otherwise an ``UndecodableRecord`` error is raised and the construction is *aborted*:
+If raw-bytes mode is disabled, care must be taken so that provided records fall under the requested encoding, otherwise an ``UndecodableRecord`` error is raised and the construction is *aborted*:

 .. code-block:: python